shellym96/navy-seal-adventure/README.md

 ### Third Party Packages

+- [colorama](https://pypi.org/project/colorama/) used for adding colour to the text.
+- [simple terminal menu](https://pypi.org/project/simple-term-menu/) used to implement the menu.

+### Others
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
-- [colorama](https://pypi.org/project/colorama/) used for adding colour to the text.
-- [simple terminal menu](https://pypi.org/project/simple-term-menu/) used to implement the menu.

 ###  Functions